WoosterTech/Quest-Tools/README.md

 Copies selected text into 3CX. **Must** have text copied to clipboard.

 + NumLock - Dials number on clipboard (must copy number using ctrl+c *before* pressing numlock)
-+ F12 - Brings 3CX into focus (does not copy anything)

 _See below for notes on modifying Settings (INI file)_